Tahoe East Shore Trail

 Led by the Nevada Department of Transportation, construction of the new path and Rt.
 28 safety improvements is now complete.

-It is not too late to be a part of this wonderful project.
+It is not too late to leave your legacy on the trail.
 Donate now.

 Donations made after May 1, 2019 will fund bike trails all around Lake Tahoe.